Stephen Drew: Minor leagues

+Major leagues

 On July 13, 2006, during a game against the Milwaukee Brewers, Craig Counsell injured his ribs, prompting the call-up of Drew from the Diamondbacks' Triple-A affiliate, the Tucson Sidewinders.
 He made his major league debut on July 15 against the Milwaukee Brewers.
 Also making his major league debut that day (with the Brewers) was Tony Gwynn Jr., son of former major leaguer Tony Gwynn.
-He recorded his first major league hit against the Dodgers and his brother J. D. Drew.
-He finished the season batting .316, with 5 home runs and 23 RBI.
+Drew recorded his first major league hit against the Los Angeles Dodgers and his brother J. D. Drew.
+He finished the season batting .316, with five home runs and 23 RBI.

-In 2007, although the Diamondbacks were division champions, Drew had a disappointing season, hitting only .238 with 12 home runs but a career-high 9 stolen bases.
+In 2007, although the Diamondbacks were division champions, Drew had a disappointing season, hitting only .238 with 12 home runs but a career-high nine stolen bases.

 On September 1, 2008, he hit for the cycle against the St. Louis Cardinals, becoming the first player to do so at Chase Field.
 Batting leadoff, Drew singled in the first inning, tripled in the third and homered in the fifth against Cardinal starter Joel Piñeiro.
 He added a ground-rule double in the seventh against reliever Kyle McClellan.
 He was the fourth to hit for the cycle in 2008, and on the same day Adrián Beltré of the Seattle Mariners became the fifth.
 This was the first time that two players had hit for the cycle on the same day since 1920.
 He finished the season batting .291, with a career-high 21 home runs.

 In 2009, he hit .261 with 12 home runs and a career-high 12 triples, tied with Michael Bourn for the second most in the National League that year.

 On Opening Day, April 5, 2010, he hit an inside-the-park home run against starter Jon Garland, the sixth Diamondback to do so.
 He finished that year batting .278, with 15 home runs and 61 RBI.